wp-plugins/followpagerank/readme.txt

 Based on GooglePR by Emre Odabas.

+Requirements: PHP5, Wordpress 2.7, CURL, write access to /tmp

+Attention: This is alpha grade software.
+Please report any bugs or suggestions to rene@reneschmidt.de, thank you.

 == Installation ==

 1. Upload followpagerank.php to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 See http://www.reneschmidt.de/veroeffentlichungen/followpagerank/ for further information.

+PLEASE: if you have problems using this alpha software, please send an email to rene@reneschmidt.de with a detailed problem description.
+Thank you.